 I had also started a co-living space in San Francisco about four years before that.
 That, coupled with my previous experiences, was how the itch to create something more came about.

-Roam questions the traditional concepts of housing.
+Roam questions the traditional concepts of housing with a “Space as a Service” approach.
 I heard you mentioning the Bauhaus attitude – I like that notion.
 Could you elaborate?

 I think that what sets Bauhaus apart from Bjarke Ingels, for example, is this tradition of craftsmanship that started in a very theoretical, abstract age of architecture.
 There was an ambition to see how to do things differently, practically, and thoroughly.
 That attitude brought you a ‘House and Home,’ a Frankfurt kitchen, and so on – those really well-thought-through elements of housing that then came to define the next hundred years.
 So, the Bauhaus attitude refers to an approach to tinker but also think things through.